woubuc/multiqueue/readme.md

 		interval: 1000,
 		length: 0,
 		limit: 1,
+		add: [Function],
+		setInterval: [Function],
-		add: [Function]
+		setLimit: [Function]
 	}
 }
 ```

-The `add` function in each queue object is the same as the main `multiqueue.add` function, except that you don't need the queueID argument.
+The functions in each queue object are the same as the main multiqueue functions of the same name, except that you don't need the queueID argument.

 ## Credits, copyright, etc
 Created by me.
 Feel free to use this code, change it, do whatever you want with it, all I ask is that you let me know cause I'm interested in seeing my code being used by others.
 Pull requests are welcome, as are ideas for new features, and be sure to report any problems or bugs so that I can fix them.